hayk111/showsourcing/REFACTOR.md

 # List & common behaviors

+## Refect Subscription In list page service
+In list-page.service every funciton is subscribed except refetch

 ## controller list
 	- remove smart search thing or at least do smtg about it